Karosa LC 936

-Karosa LC 936 is a long-distance coach produced by bus manufacturer Karosa from the Czech Republic, in the years 1996 to 2002.
-In 1999 was introduced modernised version LC 936 E and LC 936 XE.
+Karosa LC 936 is a long-distance coach produced from 1996 to 2002 by bus manufacturer Karosa from the Czech Republic.
+In 1999 modernised versions LC 936 E and LC 936 XE were introduced.
 It was succeeded by Karosa LC 956 in 2002.

 Construction features

-Karosa LC 936 is model of Karosa 900 series.
+Karosa LC 936 is a model of Karosa 900 series.
 LC 936 is unified with intercity bus models such as C 934 and B 932.
 Body is semi-self-supporting with frame and engine with manual gearbox is placed in the rear part.
 Only rear axle is propulsed.
 Front axle is independent, rear axle is solid.
 All axles are mounted on air suspension.
 On the right side are two doors.
 Inside are used high padded seats.
-Drivers cab is not separated from the rest of the vehicle.
+Driver's cab is not separated from the rest of the vehicle.

 Production and operation

-In the year 1996 started serial production, which continued until 2002.
+Serial production stated in 1996 and continued until 2002.
 Since 1999 were buses produced only in modernised version LC 936 E and LC 936 XE.

-Currently, number of Karosa LC 936 buses is decreasing, due to high age of buses.
+Currently, the number of Karosa LC 936 buses is decreasing, due to high age of buses.